cabforum/servercert/docs/BR.md

 **CA Key Pair**: A Key Pair where the Public Key appears as the Subject Public Key Info in one or more Root CA Certificate(s) and/or Subordinate CA Certificate(s).

+**Canonical Authorization Domain Name**: The domain name found within the RDATA value of a CNAME record located at an Authorization Domain Name that is prefixed with a Domain Label that begins with an underscore character.

 **Certificate**: An electronic document that uses a digital signature to bind a public key and an identity.

 **Certificate Data**: Certificate requests and data related thereto (whether obtained from the Applicant or otherwise) in the CA's possession or control or to which the CA has access.